soleimani2020/03-MACHINE_LEARNING_SMARTINI3/README.md

 ## 📚 Citation

-If you use SMARTINI3 in your research, please cite the following references:
+If you use SMARTINI3 in your research, please cite the following reference:

 ## SMARTINI3 Reference